Kill Decision: Plot summary

-Odin and their team take sanctuary in Mexico, where they meet up with Mouse.
-Linda and Odin fall in love with each other.
-They sneak back into the US, and then they meet up with Mordecai, who tells them about Henry Clarke.
-Odin infiltrates Henry Clarke's workspace, and intimidates him and his superior, Marta, into giving him information about the location of the pheromone making site, which is in Pakistan.
+Odin and their team find sanctuary in Mexico, where they meet up with Mouse.
+Linda and Odin fall in love.
+They sneak back into the USA, and then they meet with Mordecai, who tells them about Henry Clarke's relevance to this.
+Odin infiltrates Henry Clarke's workspace, and intimidates him and his superior, Marta, into giving him information about the location of a relevant pheromone-making site, which is in Pakistan.
 The team reach Pakistan and find that a very large shipment of pheromone-making chemicals was indeed shipped there, but most of it has been processed and shipped off.
 They also find evidence of larger drones that can perform specialized tasks.

 They go to a shipyard in China where they inspect shipping boxes.
-They discover that a large shipment of drones have been transported via the ship Ebba Maersk, in a path that will intercept an American navy ship.
-The complete destruction of the ship by the drones will probably convince the government to fund the companies building the drones.
-Odin is temporarily stopped by Ritter, but they manage to take Ritter into custody.
+They discover that a large shipment of drones have been transported via the ship Ebba Maersk, in a path that will intercept an American Navy ship.
+The complete destruction of the ship by the drones is intended to convince the government to fund the companies building the drones.
+Odin is temporarily stopped by Ritter, but they manage to subdue Ritter.
 They try to fly a helicopter towards the Ebba Maersk, but find that their fuel is probably insufficient to reach it.
 They land on a ship carrying BMW cars, Tonsberg, and hijack it.
-They release the crew of the ship, but convince the captain that to help them.
+They release the crew of the ship, but convince the captain to help them.

-Linda proposes a plan of spraying themselves with pheromones so that the drones think of them as friendly entities.
-Using this as a cover, Odin, Foxy and Linda manage to land on the Ebba Maersk and maneuver the ship away from the navy ship and towards a rocky island.
+Linda proposes a plan of spraying themselves with the signal pheromones so that the drones think of them as friendly entities.
+Using this as a cover, Odin, Foxy, and Linda manage to land on the Ebba Maersk and maneuver the ship away from its target towards a rocky island.
 Just as they are about to escape, their supply of friendly pheromones runs out.
 Odin creates a diversion by throwing a canister of attack pheromones on the opposite side of the ship, and they make it out safely.
 The team returns to the United States, and are commended for their actions by their superior.
 Linda meets her father, and introduces Odin to him.
 Henry quits his job just as Marta's car is hit by a missile.